 Separation anxiety is a common problem for dogs that are often left alone throughout the day.
 In these cases it’s likely that your dog doesn’t want to escape from home, but just wants to go out and find you, or is attempting to instinctively stimulate his brain.

 In unusual cases, dogs may eat dirt, but generally, it's more edible foodstuffs.
 Dogs are closer to being omnivores and they can eat things other than meat.
 And a lot of these food items are buried underground – roots, tuber, mushrooms, and more.
 Thus it’s not unlikely that you pooch smells something that he's trying to eat.

 ALSO READ: 30 Myths That Many Dog Owners Still Believe

 How to Stop a Dog from Digging

-And how to stop a dog from digging if it’s clearly a favorite habit of his?
+But how to stop a dog from digging if it's clearly a favorite habit of his?
 Again, most ways to deal with your dog’s digging problem involves satisfying the reason for the digging itself.
-So, if we go through them one by one:
+Below we'll go through them one by one.